numenta/numenta-web/packages/numenta.com/pages/numenta-in-a-nutshell/_content/_right.md

 ---
-image: images/numenta-brains.jpg
+image: /numenta-in-a-nutshell/images/numenta-brains.jpg
-title: Numenta in a Nutshell
+title: "Numenta in a Nutshell"
 ---